coderefinery/train-the-trainer/_episodes/01-intro.md

 # The CodeRefinery project

-CodeRefinery is a [Nordic e-Infrastructure Collaboration (NeIC)](https://neic.no/) project that has started in October 2016 and will end in October 2021.
+CodeRefinery is a [Nordic e-Infrastructure Collaboration (NeIC)](https://neic.no/) project that has started in October 2016 and is funded until October 2021.

 The project has four main goals: